oracle/weblogic-kubernetes-operator/site/apache.md

 Users can then access an application from outside of the Kubernetes cluster by using `http://<host>:30305/weblogic/<application-url>`.

-The generated Kubernetes YAML files look like the following, given the `domainUID`, "`domain1`", by default.
+The generated Kubernetes YAML files look like the following, given the `domainUID`, "`domain1`".

 Sample `weblogic-domain-apache.yaml` file for Apache HTTP Server deployment.